mfogut/kuburnetes-nodejs/README.md

     - yum install docker -y
 - 7 - Add docker to "jenkins" and "ec2-user" users
     - usermod -aG docker jenkins
+    - usermod -aG docker ec2-user
-- 8 - Restart Jenkins service in order to apply changes.
+- 8 - Restart Jenkins and Docker service in order to apply changes.
     - systemctl restart jenkins
+    - systemctl restart docker
 - 9 - Push image to DockerHub.
 In order to push image DockerHub we have to create Jenkins Credentials with docker username and password.
 - 10 - Install Docker and Docker Pipeline plugins